Madinah Wilson-Anton: 2020 Delaware House campaign

 Wilson-Anton's 2020 campaign focused on education, housing, and health care, and she has stated support for a state-level Green New Deal.
 Her campaign was endorsed by the Working Families Party.
 When Wilson-Anton announced she was competing for the Democratic nomination reporters noted that, if elected, she would be the first practicing Muslim to serve in the Delaware legislature.

 She defeated 22-year incumbent representative John Viola in the primary election by 43 votes.
 Because the district is solidly-Democratic, Wilson-Anton won the November general election with minimal opposition and became the first practicing Muslim elected to Delaware's state legislature.

 Christian Century noted that four other states elected their first Muslim legislators, in 2020.
 Iman Jodeh, Christopher Benjamin, Mauree Turner and Samba Baldeh were the first Muslim legislators in Colorado, Florida, Oklahoma and Wisconsin, respectively.

 Tenure

 Wilson-Anton's first bill expanded public school religious holiday policies to include minority faith holidays like Eid al-Fitr.

 Along with State Senator Sarah McBride, Wilson-Anton called on fellow State Representative Gerald Brady to resign after he made racist comments toward Asian-Americans in a leaked email.

+Wilson-Anton has called for a permanent cease-fire in the Gaza war.
+On December 11, 2023, she interrupted a speech by Vice President Kamala Harris, unfurling a sign reading “ceasefire” and shouting, "Did you know in Bethlehem, baby Jesus is under rubble?
+Why won’t you call for a cease-fire?"
+She has called President Joe Biden a "war criminal."

+Wilson-Anton criticized speaker Melissa Minor-Brown's handling of the longterm absence of Stell Parker Selby, who suffered a major stroke and missed the entire legislative session in June 2025, alleging House Democrats were trying to cover up her health condition and delay a special election.
+She also called on Parker Selby to resign her seat.

+Personal life

+Kill Tony Appearance

+Wilson-Anton appeared on the comedy podcast Kill Tony, completing a 60 second stand-up set in Austin, TX.
+In the interview portion of the show, Wilson discussed vitiligo and her politics.